-After he returned from the ban he copped for his alleged role in the notorious Fine Cotton Affair, Rob Waterhouse, compared to his son Thomas, seemed more interested in the racing exploits of his wife Gai, who is the daughter of legendary Thoroughbred trainer T. J. Smith.
+After he returned from the ban he copped for his alleged role in the notorious Fine Cotton Affair, Rob Waterhouse, (Son to Bill Waterhouse)compared to his son Thomas, seemed more interested in the racing exploits of his wife Gai, who is the daughter of legendary Thoroughbred trainer T. J. Smith.

 Rob Waterhouse certainly did not abandon the family tradition of fielding punts on racing, but with his wagering website, he has taken the family business beyond racing by offering a full-featured wagering portal that offers the sports and other markets expected from a full service online bookmaker.
 Join RobWaterhouse.com - ENTER Promo Code Racing200